microsoft/sarif-sdk/docs/Producing high-quality SARIF.md

 #### Description

-SARIF uses symbolic names in various contexts.
-This rule proposes uniform naming conventions for the various types of symbolic names.
+Adopt uniform naming conventions for the symbolic names that SARIF uses various contexts.

 Many tools follow a conventional format for the 'reportingDescriptor.id' property: a short string identifying the tool concatenated with a numeric rule number, for example, 'CS2001' for a diagnostic from the Roslyn C# compiler.
 For uniformity of experience across tools, we recommend this format.